 Since 1977 my agency has always been a forerunner when there have been changes in trends regarding household help.

 When speaking with an employer I am careful to convey every relevant bit of information about an employee.
-Occasionally I interview an impressive candidate but am told that they only want to do this for a year or two, and I relay this information to an employer so he can make a decision knowing this.
+Occasionally I interview an impressive candidate but am told that they only want to do this for a year or two.
+And so I relay this information to an employer so he can make a decision knowing this.

-I can also fully appreciate a situation where a new mom gives birth to one or multiple newborns, thought she was all set with the person she agreed to hire two months ago, and finds out that the woman has taken another job and has forgotten to mention this to her.
+I can also fully appreciate a situation where a new mom gives birth to one or multiple newborns.
+And thought she was all set with the person she agreed to hire two months ago.
+But finds out that the woman has taken another job and has forgotten to mention this to her.

 When the situation calls for it, I will put in a 14 hour day, 7 days a week to help someone in a critical situation.

 I am also very patient with people, probably because of personal experience.
 I am often asked to find a companion for someone’s elderly parent.
 Sometimes I realize the parent is quite senile or obstinate or in denial of needing any help.
-I know, from experience, however, that by finding the right type of person, one who is sensitive to the particular needs of the employer, we can eventually satisfy just about anybody.
+I know, from experience, we can eventually satisfy about anybody.
+And this is by finding the right type of person one who is sensitive to the particular needs of the employer.